openshift/openshift-ansible/roles/chrony/README.md

 Role Variables
 --------------

-opschrony_ntp_servers: a list of ntp servers to use the chrony.conf file
+chrony_ntp_servers: a list of ntp servers to use the chrony.conf file

 Dependencies
 ------------

-ops_roles/lib_timedatectl
+roles/lib_timedatectl

 Example Playbook
 ----------------